amandaeugenia/car-dealer-app/README.md

 Here are the main scripts available in this project:

 Command	Description
-npm run dev	Starts the development server npm run build	Creates a production build npm run start	Starts the application in production mode npm run lint	Runs ESLint to check for code issues npm run format	Formats code using Prettier
+- npm run dev: Starts the development server
+- npm run build: Creates a production build
+- npm run start: Starts the application in production mode
+- npm run lint:	Runs ESLint: to check for code issues
+- npm run format: Formats code using Prettier

 ✨ Technologies Used